 Validation is key.

-From the moment we are born our sub-conscious yearns for the validation of our actions, releasing dopamine to encourage beneficial behaviours and motivates us to repeat them.
+From the moment we are born our subconscious yearns for the validation of our actions, releasing dopamine to encourage beneficial behaviours and motivates us to repeat them.
 In humans, it’s a smile when we do something well.
-In interaction design, it’s as simple as a well design micro-interaction.
+In interaction design, it’s as simple as a well-designed micro-interaction.